paras555/paras-chaudhary/README.md

 - Building end-to-end data analysis and visualization projects
 - Learning advanced Excel techniques and Power BI reporting
 - Exploring automation, web scraping, and web development using Python
-- Strengthening knowledge in cybersecurity and ethical hacking with Python

 ---